Zagreb Pride: 2020

 The 19th Zagreb Pride was held on September 19, 2020, instead of June, due to anti-epidemic measures related to COVID-19.
 The motto of the march was Freedom inside and outside of 4 walls (Sloboda unutar i izvan četiri zida).
 The procession started for the first time from Markovo trg, then went down from Stross to Mesnička and Ilica, and ended at Draškovićeva at Ribnjak, in cooperation with Art Park and Animafest.

 2021

 The 20th Zagreb Pride took place on July 3, 2021, attracting around 2.500 participants.
 It was the first pride that was attended by Zagreb's mayor.
 The motto of the march was Pride forever!
 (Prajd zauvijek!); it was held as a celebration of the annual Pride marches since 2002.
 The event was marked by homophobic violence, for the first time in ten years: multiple queer people were harmed, including a young lesbian woman who was attacked by four men, a young gay man who was attacked by multiple homophobes who burned his rainbow flag, and two young lesbian women who were verbally attacked and spat on.

+2022

+On June 4, 2022, Zagreb Pride was held for the 21st time, without incidents and with strong presence of politicians and media.

+2023

+On June 10, 2023, Zagreb Pride was co-organized, after few years, in joint effort and coordination of several NGOs (including key trans-rights organizations) under the moto Together for trans rights and including official delegation and support from the City of Zagreb.

 Zagreb Pride History

 Other LGBT Prides in Croatia

-Split was the second city in Croatia to have its LGBT Pride with first one taking place in 2011, and Osijek the third with its pride taking place on 6 September 2014.
+Split was the second city in Croatia to have its LGBT Pride with first one taking place in 2011, Osijek the third with its pride taking place on 6 September 2014, Karlovac fourth with its first pride taking place on 5 June 2023, and Pula fifth with its first pride taking place on 22 June 2024..